softleader/git-package-manager/README.md

 # git-package-manager

-gpm is the git package manager, inspired by npm & maven
+gpm is the package manager for git, inspired by npm & maven

 ## Install